Enggano people: Origin and social structure

 Enggano warriors in traditional war attire and Ekajo javelin from Bengkulu.

 The Enggano people are one of the oldest tribes of Sumatra.
 They were first encountered by Portuguese explorers in the early 1500s, and at that time referred to themselves as E Lopeh people.
 Ethnically, they are closely related to the indigenous tribes of Java and Sumatra, from where migration flows directly to Enggano Island.
 The most anthropologically related people of the Enggano people are the Batak and Nias people, and they are distantly related to the Lampung people (Abung and Pepaduan).

-The social organization of the Enggano people largely resembles the social model of the Nias people and retains the paternal features of the family.
-Rural communities are of a neighbor-large-family type.
-The main social unit is marga or merga (surname), an expanded genus whose members are descended from a common male ancestor and retain its name, usually legendary.
-Outsiders from other margas that came later also live in the settlement.
-Within the marga there are also saompu, large patriarchal families, where each of them occupies one house.
-A large family has land and is governed by its elder.
+The social organization of the Enggano people retains distinct matrilineal features of the family.
+The main social unit is the maternal clan (kaudar), an expanded group whose members are descended from a common female ancestor and retain its name.
+Outsiders from other clans who came later also live in the settlement.
+Within the maternal clan there are also saompu, large extended families where each family occupies one house.
+Traditional family property and land are managed by the maternal lineage under the guidance of elders.
 Communities are governed by elective village councils.

-Depiction of Enggano islander by Dutch, 1596.

-It is thought that they strictly observe matrilineal exogamous traditions, where men and children of the village belong to the marga of their forefathers, while wives are taken from other marga.
-One cannot marry into the same marga or to a woman from the marga from which the groom's sister marries.
-But this is not exactly the case, as Enggano couples from the same clan are still allowed to married, provided they are of a different sub-clan.
+The Enggano people strictly observe matrilineal exogamous marriage traditions, organized into distinct maternal clans (kaudar).
+Lineage, clan identification, and customary titles pass down exclusively through the maternal line.
 The core family unit in Enggano society is based on monogamous marriage, as polygamy is strictly forbidden.
-Marriage settlement is patrilocal.
-A married woman passes into the family of her husband and takes on his surname, preserving it as her family name.
-The groom's father allocates a piece of land to his son, the child that receives the family name of his father.
+Marriage settlement is traditionally matrilocal, meaning a husband relocates to his wife's family or communal clan territory after marriage.
+Consequently, traditional property rights and ancestral land inheritance (kahuaei) are passed from mothers to their daughters, preserving clan territory within the maternal lineage under the supervision of customary tribal elders.